Paul Baker

 Access 3

-Once inside Harrington Athletic Village, fans will enter onto a plaza along the first base line of the softball field.
-To your right will be a building that contains the concession stand and restrooms.
+Once inside Harrington Athletics Village, fans will enter onto a plaza along the first base line of the softball field.
+To your right will be a terrace that contains the concession stand and restrooms.
 The heated restrooms are most appreciated during frigid spring days.
 Beyond this is the baseball field.
-The plaza runs along the top of the seating bowl which runs from third base to shallow right field.
-All seats consist of individual maroon stadium seats.
-There is ample standing room along the top of the seating bowl, as well as accessible seating.
-With plenty of room to move around, crowds are not an issue at Brighton Field.

 Return on Investment 4